SRGSSR/playsrg-apple/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md

 # Custom URL and Universal Link support

 Play applications can be opened with custom URLs starting with a URL scheme defined for each app.
-They can also be opened with universal links, provided the associated business unit website has enabled support for it.
+They can also be opened with universal links on iOS, provided the associated business unit website has enabled support for it.

 ## Custom URLs

-The Play iOS application can be started using [custom URLs](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) having a reserved scheme.
+The Play iOS and tvOS applications can be started using [custom URLs](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) having a reserved scheme.
 The scheme to use depends on the business unit and build variant to use, and has the following format:

 `play(srf|rts|rsi|rtr|swi)(-beta|-nightly|-debug)`

-For example Play RTS can be opened with URLs starting with `playrts://...`, while Play SRF debug can be opened with URLs starting with `playsrf-debug://...`.
+For example Play RTS can be opened with URLs starting with `playrts://...`, while Play SRF debug build can be opened with URLs starting with `playsrf-debug://...`.

-The host name (first item after the `//` in the URL) describes the action which must be performed.
-Following actions are currently available:
+The hostname (first item after the `//` in the URL) describes the action which must be performed.

+#### iOS application

+Following actions are currently available for iOS application:

 * Open a media within the player: `[scheme]://media/[media_urn]`.
 An optional `start_time=[start_time]` parameter can be added to start VOD / AOD playback at the specified position in second.
 * Open a show page: `[scheme]://show/[show_urn]`.
 * Open a topic page: `[scheme]://topic/[topic_urn]`.
 * Open a section page: `[scheme]://section/[section_id]`.
+* Open a micro page: `[scheme]://micropage/[page_id]`.
+* Open a content page: `[scheme]://page/[page_id]`.
 * Open a home page: `[scheme]://home`.
 * Open shows A to Z page: `[scheme]://az`.
 An optional `index` single lowercase character parameter can be provided to open the page at the specified index.
 * Open program guide page (videos), or shows by date page (audios): `[scheme]://bydate`.
 An optional `date` parameter with the `yyyy-MM-dd` format can be provided.